 - Are the products available through a contract?
 If so, do you have a waiver from the contract?

-- Are the quotes comparing the exact same product?
+- Are the quotes comparing the identical product?

 - Is this vendor on the ineligible vendor list?